-Below are the priorities for the 2017-18 legislative session as approved by the Legislation Committee and the MASA Council.
+Below are the priorities for the 2017-18 legislative session as approved by the MASA Government Relations & Policy Committee and the MASA Council.
 These issues will serve as the proactive policy agenda for the Association.

 A stable School Aid Fund is vital to a successful education system.
 MASA supports efforts that protect school funding and work toward a more equitable and stable funding system for all pupils in the State of Michigan.
 To that end the Association opposes any efforts to erode the stability of the School Aid Fund and any policy mechanisms that intentionally reduce revenues without adequate replacements.
 Additionally, MASA supports continuing the work that began with the 2016 Michigan Education Finance Study to better understand funding needs for all local and intermediate school districts.

 In an era of high stakes evaluation and school accountability, MASA believes that our student assessment system must be meaningful and consistent.
 MASA supports an assessment system that accurately and appropriately measures student growth and that can be used to inform the craft of educators.
 Additionally, MASA believes that the state should adopt an assessment and accountability system that is fair, transparent, open and stable to provide educators with the tools they need to be successful long-term.

 Work continues within the ESSA process to ensure that an assessment system that meets the above benchmarks is achieved.

 Michigan has long been a leader in education, however our current calendar clings to the past and serves adults over students.
 MASA supports repealing language in MCL 380.1284b that prohibits starting school before Labor Day to grant local districts the control and flexibility they need to determine what is educationally appropriate for their community.

 MASA supports efforts to encourage flexibility in the calendar to accommodate a wide range of learning needs and arrangements.